ZeusinBath/ZeusinBath.github.io/join.md

   <button type="submit">Send membership request</button>

-  If ths fails for any reason please just email the requested details to chair@bathifg.org.uk and secretary@bathifg.org.uk

 </form>

+  If this fails for any reason please just email the requested details to chair@bathifg.org.uk and/or secretary@bathifg.org.uk